andrasq/node-qheap/Readme.md

 fast heap / priority queue / ordered list

-qheap implements the classic array-mapped binary tree heap.
+Qheap is a classic heap.
+It was written to be fast and efficient; it is almost as fast as [dequeue](https://www.npmjs.com/package/double-ended-queue) but also sorts the data.
+(This probably says more about nodejs than about qheap or dequeue).

 A heap is partially ordered balanced binary tree with the property that the value at the root comes before any value in either the left or right subtrees.
 It supports two operations, insert and remove, both O(log n) (and peek, O(1)).
-The binary tree can be efficiently mapped into an array; the root is at offset `[1]` and each node at `[n]` has children left at `[2*n]` and right at `[2*n + 1]`.
+The tree can be efficiently mapped into an array: the root at offset `[1]` and each node at `[n]` having children left at `[2*n]` and right at `[2*n + 1]`.

-Qheap was written to be fast and efficient; it is almost as fast as [dequeue](https://www.npmjs.com/package/double-ended-queue) but also sorts the data.
-(This probably says more about nodejs than either qheap or dequeue).

         var Heap = require('qheap');
         var h = new Heap({compar: function(a, b) { return a < b ? -1 : 1; }});